kellygyu/LoL-league-winrate-analysis/README.md

 In this section we will investigate the dependency of `"goldat10"` on `"league"` and verify if the missing values of `"goldat10"` is influenced by the `"league"` the match data came from.

 There are 18190 missing goldat10 values out of 121010 rows.

-Here is the distribution of league when `"goldat10"` is missing and not missing.
+Here is the distribution of `"league"` when `"goldat10"` is missing and not missing.

 | league     |   goldat10_not_missing |   goldat10_missing |
 |:-----------|-----------------------:|-------------------:|